Abertoast/email_app/README.md

 The application uses a client-heavy architecture:

 *   **Frontend (React SPA):** Handles UI, state management, `localStorage` persistence, routing, and **direct calls to the OpenAI API**. **Query history now stores the raw emails and UI state for each query, enabling full replay of past results.**
+    *   When processing emails, the app supports per-prompt model and temperature (if set in the saved prompt), and processes large batches of emails (up to 1000) in groups of 100 for reliability and to respect API rate limits.
+Progress is shown in the UI.
+    *   Users can export results as CSV from the dashboard and results views.
 *   **Backend (Node.js/Express API):** Acts primarily as an **IMAP proxy**.
 It receives fetch requests from the frontend, connects to the IMAP server, retrieves emails, parses them, and sends the structured data back to the frontend.
 It does *not* handle OpenAI API calls.

 ## Security Considerations